-The Company's activities include the exploration and processing of minerals from properties in Argentina including the Mina Martha project (Note 8).
+The Company's activities include the exploration and processing of minerals from properties in Argentina including the Mina Martha project (Note 8) and the La Josefina project on a metallurgical test basis.
 On the basis of information to date, the Company has not yet determined whether the Exploration properties contain economically recoverable ore reserves.
-The underlying value of the mineral properties is entirely dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete development and upon future profitable production or a sale of these properties.
+The underlying value of the mineral properties is entirely dependent upon the existence of reserves, the ability of the Company to obtain the necessary financing to complete development and upon future profitable production or a sale of these properties.
 The Mina Martha project was purchased in the second quarter of 2016 and refurbishing activities began in late 2016.
 The Company finished all refurbishments to the Mina Martha project in the first quarter of 2017 and began selling concentrate in the second quarter of 2017.
+In 2018, the Company continued the sale of concentrate from Martha as well as began metallurgical tests on the La Josefina project.
+Concentrate produced as a byproduct of this testing was sold in 2018.